Chemical free mold remediation

 If small areas of visible mold occurred on non porous surfaces such as ceramic tile, formica, vinyl flooring, metal, wood or plastic, the federal Environmental Protection Agency, EPA, recommends that you first clean the areas with soap or detergent.
 After the surface is dry, apply a pre-mixed, spray-on type household biocide within 24 hours, such as Lysol Disinfectant®, Pine-Sol Disinfectant® (original pine-scented), Tilex Mildew Remover® or Clorox Cleanup®.
 Note that only a few of the common household cleaners will actually kill mold, however they are not 100% effective.
 Do not apply biocide on porous surfaces, like sheetrock walls and ceilings.
 Mold grows and spreads exponentially as long as it has enough available moister.
 Overtime it could cause more damage to your property and your health.
 If you are not sure what to do, contact us for your free mold inspection.

-Mold remediation and mold removal with Ozone
+Mold remediation with Ozone

 Ozone is a very strong oxidant and an ideal chemical-free purification and a disinfecting agent against mold.
 Ozone ruptures the outside of the a cell wall of the mold spore and this is a more efficient method than Chlorine which depends upon diffusion into the cell for inactivation.
 However ozone alone is not enough for mold remediation and mold removal.
 Proper steps should be applied by licensed mold professional prior to using ozone treatment for the best results.